-In a recent Gallup survey, only 17% reported that their company has open communication.
+In a recent Gallup survey, only 17% reported that their company has open communication3.
 Employee communication is a common struggle for organizations of all sizes.
 Try humble inquiry to improve communication at work.

 Poor communication is a problem worth solving in our workplaces.
-High quality communication at work links to important positive outcomes, including deeper trust and greater job satisfaction , stronger organizational commitment and more positive experiences with supervisors , and even better innovation .
+High quality communication at work links to important positive outcomes, including deeper trust and greater job satisfaction1, stronger organizational commitment and more positive experiences with supervisors4, and even better innovation2.

 There is a time and a place to be direct.
 But many organizations become over-reliant on telling as a communication approach.
 Leaders tell managers to do something, managers tell teams to do something, teammates tell each other status reports and information, and the cycle continues.